-Entry: 2,050 yen for adults; 1,500 yen for high school students; 1,000 yen for junior high and elementary school students; 600 yen for children above the age of three.To prevent the spread of COVID-19, many events have been canceled.
+Entry: 2,050 yen for adults; 1,500 yen for high school students; 1,000 yen for junior high and elementary school students; 600 yen for children above the age of three.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.

 Advance sales: ¥600